Meet Our Providers

 She is active in teaching medical students and residents.

-She is associate Medical Director of inpatient rehab.
+She is associate Medical Director of the Rehabilitation Centre at Ascension Providence Rochester Hospital.

 She has been named by Hour Magazine as a “Top Doc”.